Course syllabus for Psychological Treatment, Including Psychotherapy

 The student is allowed, under the supervision of a licensed psychologist, to carry out at least one treatment of a patient with commonly occurring problem areas.
 The supervisor is also a licensed psychotherapist or a clinical specialist (psychologist) with relevant expertise.
 The supervision is given in groups of about 4-5 students.
 To optimise the supervision, the sessions are auditory recorded, and the student writes a session report for each supervision session.
 Patient care is divided into two course modules, supervision and patient care continue during the spring semester within the framework of course module 4.
 The supervision is given regularly, weekly about 3 hours per occasion, all in all 120 hours, distributed over the two semesters.
 Students will carry out their supervised treatment within the psychotherapeutic method that has shown evidence for the current patient's problems.
 In accordance with the current state of research, emphasis will be on cognitive behaviour therapy, CBT, but other evidence-based methods may also be considered.
 The supervisor and student have a brief meeting (in the middle of the semester) about the supervision and the student's development during the semester, as well as an additional evaluation towards the end of each semester.

-Module 2, Clinical proficiencies, clinical evaluation, psychotherapy research and implementation, 5 credits
+Module 2, Clinical proficiencies, clinical evaluation and psychotherapy research, 5 credits

 Module 3, Evidence-based treatment models in the treatment of children and adolescents, 4 credits